 Here’s a page with more non-dialogue and more wording edits:

-I have tried not to line-edit/copy-edit while I’m supposed to be doing developmental edits, but grammar is what jumps out to me most and what bugs me most, so in my stories if I see something off grammatically I am going to fix it, lol.
+I have tried not to line-edit/copy-edit while I’m in the developmental editing stage of the editing process, but grammar is what jumps out to me most and what bugs me most, so in my stories if I see something off grammatically I am going to fix it, lol.
 So there are a few instances of rewording things here.
 Most of this page is description and worldbuilding, and I actually really like this page as a whole.

 Anyway, I’m doing this through the whole book and it’s been even more insightful than I thought.
 I already knew that I wrote a LOT of dialogue, but I didn’t really just how much, and I also didn’t realize how little internal monologue and emotion I put into this story.
 That’s one of the main things I need to fix, is showing more of what Catessa’s feeling and thinking and building more of a connection between her and the reader.